 After an attack in which the animal collapses or faints after exertion and the tongue turns blue, give Digitalis purpurea 6c.
 Other symptoms that may be present in this condition are abnormal or slow pulse, dilated heart, fluid retention, and liver problems.
 As with all of these treatments, do not attempt to treat your pet without guidance from an experienced homeopathic veterinarian.
 If used incorrectly, you could do severe harm to your pet.

-For heart conditions that include shortness of breath with a severe dry, hacking cough that’s worse in the open air and with exercise – the cough will sound raspy and violent – and possibly bluish-tinted tongue and gums, give Spongia Tosta 6c one to four laurocerasustimes daily.
+For heart conditions that include shortness of breath with a severe dry, hacking cough that’s worse in the open air and with exercise – the cough will sound raspy and violent – and possibly bluish-tinted tongue and gums, give Spongia Tosta 6c one to four times daily.
 If no response, try Laurocerasus, below.

 If exercise brings on extreme breathlessness or fainting, and the tongue and gums take on a bluish tint, give Laurocerasus 6c one to three times daily.